Ruth-R-Kelly/Kelly_et_al_traits_to_demog_2020/README.md

 # Kelly_et_al_traits_to_demog_2020

-Storage repo for code associated with the paper - Environmental and evolutionary context are required to infer plant life-history strategies from functional traits.
+Code and data files required for the analysis presented in the paper - Environmental and evolutionary context are required to infer plant life-history strategies from functional traits, are contained in this repo.

+There are two main stages in this,

+    -  The calculation of the Life History metrics from the Compadre database, and it's linkage to the functional traits databases.
+    -  Attaching the environmental and phylogenetic data to this data.

+These are stored in the folders - "1_Calculating_Life_History_Metrics" and   "2_Joining_Env_Phylo_and_GLMMing" respectively.

+Inside each of these folders there is a file called over view code, this is an rmarkdown file that describes and runs all of the analyses in that folder.